-Satellites of GPS, the oldest GNSS, transmit microwave signals in the two frequencies ~1.5 GHz (L1) and ~1.2 GHz (L2) from altitude of ~20,200 km.
+Satellites of GPS, the oldest GNSS, transmit microwave signals in two frequencies, ~1.5 GHz (L1) and ~1.2 GHz (L2), from altitude of ~20,200 km.
 The signals undergo dispersive (frequency-dependent) delays in the ionosphere.
-By tracking the differences between the L1 and L2 phases Δ (L1-L2), we can monitor the temporal changes of TEC along line-of-sight (LOS) (slant TEC or STEC).
-Their changes are related to the phase difference changes as follows (in TEC unit, i.e. 10^{16} el/m2).
+By tracking the differences between the L1 and L2 phases $\Delta(\text{L1-L2})$ , we can monitor the temporal changes of TEC along LOS (slant TEC or STEC).
+Their changes are related to the phase difference changes as follows (in TEC unit, i.e. $10^{16}$ el/m):

-$$\Delta \text{STEC} = (1/40.308) f_1^2 f_2^2 / (f_1^2 - f_2^2) \Delta (\text{L1} - \text{L2}).$$ (1)
+$$\Delta STEC = (1/40.308) \ f_1^2 f_2^2 / (f_1^2 - f_2^2) \ \Delta (L1 - L2).$$ (21.1)

-There, f_1 and f_2 show the frequencies of the two microwave carriers from GNSS, and the phase difference Δ (L1-L2) should be expressed with the unit of meter.
+There, f1 and f2 show the frequencies of the two microwave carriers from GNSS, and the phase difference $\Delta(L1-L2)$ should be expressed with the unit of meter.
 STEC shows U-shaped temporal changes coming from the apparent movement of the satellites in the sky (and consequent changes of the penetration angles of LOS to the ionosphere) and have biases.
 Typical sampling interval at ground GNSS stations is 30 seconds.
 Strong coseismic ionospheric disturbances can be well recognized in STEC time series.

 There are increasing number of ground stations with receivers capable of receiving GNSS other than GPS, e.g. Russian GLONASS, European Galileo, Japanese QZSS, and Chinese Beidou.
 They transmit microwave signals in slightly different frequencies, which should be considered in converting the phase differences into TEC.
-GNSS raw data files are available as RINEX (Receiver independent exchange format) files and can be downloaded from data centers operated by, e.g. International GNSS Service (IGS), and University NAVSTAR Consortium (UNAVCO).
+GNSS raw data files are available as RINEX (Receiver independent exchange format) files and can be downloaded from data centers operated by, e.g. International GNSS Service (IGS), and University NAV-STAR Consortium (UNAVCO).

+21.2.2.
 From STEC to VTEC

 STEC time series include apparent U-shaped long-term (hours) changes coming from the motion of satellites, in addition to real spatial (e.g. latitudinal difference of ionization) and temporal (e.g. diurnal change) variations.
 For the sake of intuitive understanding of ionospheric disturbances, we often convert STEC into vertical TEC (VTEC).
 Conversion from STEC (usually with biases) to VTEC can be done following several steps.
-We first remove phase ambiguities by aligning STEC derived from carrier phases (equation 1) with those derived by pseudo-ranges, which have larger noises but no phase ambiguities.
+We first remove phase ambiguities by aligning STEC derived from carrier phases (Equation 21.1) with those derived by pseudo-ranges, which have larger noises but no phase ambiguities.
 Then we correct for satellite and receiver inter-frequency biases (IFBs) available online from the header information of Global Ionospheric Map (GIM) files (Mannucci et al., 1998).
-If the receiver bias of a station of interest is not available in GIM, we need to determine the receiver IFB by minimizing the scatter of night-time VTEC at that station, the approach known as "minimum scalloping" (Rideout & Coster, 2006).
+If the receiver bias of a station of interest is not available in GIM, we need to determine the receiver IFB by minimizing the scatter of nighttime VTEC at that station, an approach known as "minimum scalloping" (Rideout & Coster, 2006).